coral-xyz/anchor/docs/src/tutorials/tutorial-3.md

 If you've followed along the other tutorials, this should be straight forward.
-We have a program with two instructions, `initialize`, which does nothing other than the initialization of the account (remember, the program *transparently* prepends a unique 8 byte discriminator the first time an account is used). and `set_data`, which takes a previously initialized account, and sets its data field.
+We have a program with two instructions, `initialize`, which does nothing other than the initialization of the account (remember, the program *transparently* prepends a unique 8 byte discriminator the first time an account is used), and `set_data`, which takes a previously initialized account, and sets its data field.

 Now, suppose we wanted to call `set_data` from another program.